tsuru/tsuru/docs/understanding/concepts.rst

 Docker
 ------

 `Docker <https://www.docker.com/>`_ is an open source project to pack, ship, and run any application as a lightweight, portable, self-sufficient container.
-When you deploy an app with ``git push``, tsuru builds a Docker image and then distributes it as `units` (Docker containers) across your cluster.
+When you deploy an app with ``git push`` or ``tsuru app-deploy``, tsuru builds a Docker image and then distributes it as `units` (Docker containers) across your cluster.

 Clusters
 --------